How to conduct a SWOT analysis — with examples and template

 If you’re faced with multiple challenges, which issues need to be addressed first?
 And which of the new initiatives should take precedence over the others?

-Whether you’re creating a start up or are supporting your existing company, a SWOT analysis is a simple but powerful tool to shape your business strategy.
+Whether you’re building a start-up or are supporting your established company, a SWOT analysis is a simple but powerful tool to shape your business strategy.
 In this guide, we’ll show you how to carry out a SWOT analysis, run through its benefits, show the process in action, and provide you with a template to help get you started.

 A SWOT analysis is a strategic planning technique to assess your business through the lens of the following aspects: